Free.ca Review 2023

 There are, unfortunately, plenty of ads visible on the site.
 These vary from banner ads at the top and side of the page to banner ads that appear as you scroll down and take up considerable space on your screen.

-If you are looking for lotteries, we suggest looking at some free lottery sites or, better yet, the best online lottery agents.
 This is because Free.ca deals exclusively in free draws and sweepstakes, not lotteries.

 However, the free draws listed on the site are sorted into prize categories to help you find a draw that suits you.
 These available categories are as follows: